Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * Groups of all kinds are now able to list their members, even when being applied based on filters
 * Command Argument handling has been improved
+* It is now possible to configure Dependencies through the Icinga Director
 * Cloning Hosts now allows to also optionally clone their Services and Service Sets